patrickfrey/mewa/doc/tutorial.md

 I hope I could give you some overview about one way to write a compiler front-end.
 Learning about another approach can be interesting, even if you go along another path.

-_Mewa_ is based on very old ideas and offers nothing new.
+_Mewa_ is based on very old ideas and offers nothing fundamentally new.
 But it is a pragmatic approach that brings the implementation of a prototype of a non trivial compiler front-end for a single person within reach.